KDE/clazy/docs/checks/README-qstring-arg.md

 # qstring-arg

-Implements two warnings:
+Implements three warnings:

 1. Detects when you're using chained `QString::arg()` calls and should instead use the multi-arg overload to save memory allocations

         QString("%1 %2").arg(a).arg(b);
         QString("%1 %2").arg(a, b); // one less temporary heap allocation

+2. Detects when you're passing an integer to QLatin1String::arg() as that gets implicitly cast to QChar.
+It's preferable to state your intention and cast to QChar explicitly.

-2. Detects when you're using misleading `QString::arg()` overloads
+3. Detects when you're using misleading `QString::arg()` overloads

         QString arg(qlonglong a, int fieldwidth = 0, int base = 10, QChar fillChar = QLatin1Char(' ')) const
         QString arg(qulonglong a, int fieldwidth = 0, int base = 10, QChar fillChar = QLatin1Char(' ')) const